pantrypoints/sp/content/en/research/countries/china/xi/chapter-03b.md

 First, the Party's leadership ensures that the people enjoy broader and more fulfilling rights and freedoms, and is conducive to mobilizing the people's enthusiasm and creativity to participate in national construction and governance.
-The fundamental purpose of the Communist Party of China is to serve the people wholeheartedly.
+The fundamental purpose of the CCP is to serve the people wholeheartedly.
 The Party leads the people to establish a socialist democratic political system with Chinese characteristics and develop socialist democracy, which is to embody the people's will, protect the people's rights and interests, stimulate the people's creative vitality, use